EpicV-Roleplay/qb-carcontrol/README.md

 ## Next Version To Be Released -

-`Version 1.2 is Here ™️`
+`Version 1.1.0 is Coming SOON ™️`

-*Added in 1.2* a `Vehicle Extras Menu` to add or remove vehicle extras from pd, ems, and civilian cars.

-*Added in 1.1.0* a `Vehicle Seat Check` to Display Proper Seat, Windows, and Doors Menus for 2 Door & 4 Doors Vehicles
+Added a `Vehicle Seat Check` to Display Proper Seat, Windows, and Doors Menus for 2 Door & 4 Doors Vehicles

-*Added in 1.1.0* `Job Lock` function to Livery Menu
+Added `Job Lock` function to Livery Menu

-*Added in 1.1.0* `Neon Light Menu` to toggle on/off your neon light kit must be installed for it to work.
+Added `Neon Light Menu` to toggle on/off your neon light kit must be installed for it to work.
 (Notifies if no lights are installed.)

-*Added in 1.1.0* `Livery Menu` section for PD/EMS/Mechanic Livery Selection in the New Livery Menu
+Added `Livery Menu` section for PD/EMS/Mechanic Livery Selection in the New Livery Menu

-*NEW* Added `PD Only Turbo Checks` Job Locked and set to help for pd immersion. (will build more onto this.
-Animations and other things in a new resource)

-*NEW* Added `Constant Menu` Menus now stay up or revert to main menu if singular selections are made i.e, Neon, Livery Menu, Turbo Check
+Working on Adding Vehicle Extras Menu - Switch On/Off Vehicle Extras (Will be released in 1.1.x)

 -----------------------------------------------------------------------------------------------------------------